 Mainstream support includes the provision of bug fixes and product enhancements for the above versions.
 Once this has expired, “Extended Support” is available if required.
 This extends the support for a further 5 years, but at a charge.
 For Project 2013, this is until April 2023.

-Microsoft Project Server 2019 is the seventh generation of the enterprise-wide Microsoft Project Management solution.
+Microsoft Project Server Subscription Edition is the eighth generation of the enterprise-wide Microsoft Project Management solution.
 Project Server functions have been seamlessly embedded in Microsoft SharePoint technology since the 2007 version.
+Multi-project management requires a very stable and powerful infrastructure based on programmability and scalability.

 Migrating from Microsoft Project Server databases is a demanding task.
 It has to follow the right steps if you want your system to be up and running productively right afterwards and safeguard the quality of the data that has been transferred.